UpDev1010/test/readme.md

 #### Key Functions:
 - The script does not contain any functions but uses a for loop to process files and extract data.

+## How to run it

+### Install required packages
+- open cmd or terminal and go to current folder and run following command to install necessary pacakges.
+`pip install -r .\requirements.txt`

+### Run the script
+In the cmd or terminal run
+`python .\scraper.py`